-What Exactly Is Stridor Breathing?
+What Is Stridor?

 - Inflammation – Musical breathing can also occur from inflammation of the airway, throat, or lymph nodes.
 It may be due to an infection, an allergic reaction, croup, bronchitis, epiglottitis, and even tonsillitis.
 Croup is the leading cause of acute stridor.